-The twenty-fifth anniversary of the Royal Bucks Agricultural Association, celebrated at Newport Pagnell on Wednesday, gave occasion to Mr. Disraeli (who, as on the Hertfordshire occasion, was the only one of the county members present) to make some observations on the present state of affairs in India, in acknowledging the toast of 'The county members.'
-IIe said : -- "Day by day we have seen that that which was at first characterized as a slight and accidental occurrence is in fact one of those great events which form epochs in the history of mankind, and which can only be accounted for by considerations demanding the deepest attention from statesmen and nations.
-But, although three months have elapsed since the startling news of these disasters originally arrived in England-although every succeeding mail has brought to us gloomy intelligence showing that these disasters are culminating to a proportion infinitely more terrible than the country at first imagined -although we cannot flatter ourselves that either by the next mail, or by the mail after that, or even for a considerable period to come, we shall hear the cheering news which we were informed so often would immediately reach us, but which has hitherto eluded our expectation, although I foresee much evil, still I do not now counsel-I never have counselled-despondency or despair.
+The twenty-fifth anniversary of the Royal Bucks Agricultural Association, celebrated at Newport Pagnell on Wednesday, gave occasion to Mr. Disraeli (who, as on the Hertfordshire occasion, was the only one of the county members present) to make some observations on the present state of affairs in India, in acknowledging the toast of The county members.
+He said:-"Day by day we have seen that that which was at first characterized as a slight and accidental occurrence is in fact one of those great events which form epochs in the history of mankind, and which can only be accounted for by considerations demanding the deepest attention from statesmen and nations.
+But, although three months have elapsed since the startling news of these disasters originally arrived in England-although every succeeding mail has brought to us gloomy intelligence showing that these disasters are culminating to a proportion infinitely more terrible than the country at first imagined - although we cannot flatter ourselves that either by the next mail, or by the mail after that, or even for a considerable period to come, we shall hear the cheering news which we were informed so often would immediately reach us, but which has hitherto eluded our expectation, although I foresee much evil, still I do not now counsel-I never have counselled-despondency or despair.
 (Cheers.)
 We were told at first that, though the Bengal army had proved false, the armies of Bombay and Madras could be entirely depended upon.
 Week after week, however, we have found that the hopes we have indulged have been fallacious in both of these respects.
 Greater disasters may occur.
 We shall probably learn that the Mahratta princes have risen against us.
 We must prepare ourselves for an insurrection in the Punjab-a province which we are always told has been faithful.
-Nevertheless, if England, instead of being induced to treat these events as merely accidental, casual, and comparatively triffing, will comprehend that the issue at stake is enormous and the peril colossal, I have not the slightest doubt that a nation so great in spirit and resources as our own will prove that it is equal to cope with dangers of even that magnitude."
-Mr. Disraeli conceived that even now sufficient means the same lobby with the Tories.
+Nevertheless, if England, instead of being induced to treat these events as merely accidental, casual, and comparatively trifling, will comprehend that the issue at stake is enormous and the peril colossal, I have not the slightest doubt that a nation so great in stated that there have sailed, or are under orders to sail, the same lobby with the Tories.
 When the division are not being taken to meet the rebellion.
-Where, he
+Where, he asked, are our numerous gunboats and frigates, which night now be ascending the Indian rivers, and penetrating into the heart of the country?
+Only one was there-the Shannon; but that had been hailed with rapture by the inhabitants of Calcutta.
+Finally, Mr. Disraeli denounced the disposition, which some persons he thought had been forward in evincing, to substitute revenge for justice in our mode of dealing with the mutineers-a frame of mind especially inconsistent with the approaching day of humiliation and prayer.
+"I, for one," he remarked, "protest against taking Nena Sahib as model for the conduct of the British soldier.
+I protest against meeting atrocities by atrocities.
+(Hear, hear.)
+I have heard things said, and seen things written of late, which would make me almost suppose that the religious opinions of the people of England had undergone some sudden change, and that, instead of bowing before the name of Jesus, we were preparing to revive the worship of Moloch."
+(Hear, hear.)